 The Founders of International Development & Service™

-For over twenty years, IPSL has offered a graduate program in International Development & Service™ (IDS) that combines rigorous academic study with hands-on service to diverse communities around the world.
-We are proud to partner with College of Mount Saint Vincent – a national leader in Excellence, Diversity and Service – in this unique program that produces socially responsive leaders who can effectively engage and facilitate partnerships in global and diverse communities.
+Inclusive.
+Sustainable.
+Ethical. - For over twenty years, IPSL has offered a graduate program in International Development & Service™ (IDS) that combines rigorous academic study with hands-on service to diverse communities around the world.

 Students are prepared for careers with nonprofit and community-led organizations, government or leading human rights groups through an interdisciplinary program that blends theory with hands-on skill development via volunteer service in New York City, Asia, Africa, Europe, and South America.
 Students gain intercultural and international experience as well as build professional networks that position them to launch meaningful careers post-graduation.
 Areas of specialization vary according to individual interests, but recent students have focused their work on: International Education, Arts/Communications as Social Intervention, Women's Empowerment, Refugees/Resettlement, Global Health & Disability Advocacy, and Urban & Multi-Cultural Education.

 Ethical Engagement.
 Lasting Change.

 WHAT MAKES THE IPSL UNIQUE?

 Individual Attention: Cohorts are capped at a small number - 20 maximum in order to provide the best support and academic quality.

 Global Exposure: The IDS program is a multi-national, multi-institutional program that represents the collaborative efforts of diverse institutions and community-led organizations in the United States, Africa, Europe, SE Asia, and South America. (read about our academic partnerships below)

 Skills: Students acquire tangible and transferable skill sets through rigorous academics and substantive community service.
 This theory-to-practice program prepares students to address some of the world's pressing problems.